 For Shane he couldn’t wait to see his friend compete: “It’s really great to be able to go along with one of your friends and give him all the support that you can give him.
 I’ve known him quite a few years now and he’s come a long way in a few years and I’m just going to give him everything I can.”

 “It’s going to be lovely just to see my friend spin around that track and hopefully he’ll be wearing something at the end on that podium,” Shane added.

 Michelle Turner was Vice Captain of the UK team in 2018 and took part in rowing and swimming events at the Invictus Games in Sydney.

 The former RAF Sergeant has a heart condition which causes unannounced collapses, exhaustion and extreme dizziness.
 This led Michelle to confine herself to her house through fear of collapsing in public.

-Michelle attributes the support of her family and friends as one of the reasons she has been able to achieve what she has, especially her husband John who was keen for her to take up sport after her illness.
+Michelle attributed the support of her family and friends as one of the reasons she has been able to achieve what she has, especially her husband John who was keen for her to take up sport after her illness.